Washington National Guard: 2011

+Homeland Response Forces (HRF) in Washington and Ohio.
+These HRFs are 560-person Chemical, Biological, Radiological, Nuclear, high-yield Explosive (CBRNE) task forces established to support local, state and federal emergency managers in response to CBRNE disasters, or deliberate acts, and additional HAZMAT-related hazards.
+The Washington HRF’s area of responsibility is FEMA Region 10 and has been dubbed the 10th HRF.
+Nine other HRFs exist across the country with identical alignment by respective FEMA regions.
+The predominant force provider for this capability is the Army Guard’s 96th Troop Command, whose commander holds two roles as both the HRF and Troop Command Commander, however other Army Guard and Air Guard forces combine with the 96th’s to constitute the full task force.

 2014

 More than 620 citizen soldiers and airmen responded to the State Route 530 slide near Oso, WA.
 The mission focused on assisting in the Search and Rescue efforts after the mile long mud slide that killed 41 people and caused millions in damage.

 Approximately 250 soldiers have been activated and deployed to assist firefighters in containing multiple wildfires across the State of Washington.

 2020

 Washington State Governor Jay Inslee authorized sending more than 600 citizen soldiers to King County to control an outbreak of "destructive protests and looting" in response to the murder of George Floyd.
 On May 31, the National Guard was activated statewide.

+In addition, more than 2,500 soldiers were activated for the COVID-19 response, working in hospitals, off-site immunization clinics, food banks, building tests kits, working in Employment Security and more.

 2021

 Washington State Governor Jay Inslee authorized sending 373 service-members to Washington, D.C. to assist with security at the Inauguration of Joe Biden in response to the 2021 storming of the United States Capitol by supporters of the outgoing President, Donald Trump.